NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 The program also allows for easy updating of current satellite tracking data via CelesTrak.com.
 Because this application was written in Java, it should run on almost any operating system or directly off the web using java web start!

-Version 3.0 requires Java 1.6 - and uses NASA's World Wind Java SDK (included) and JOGL for 3D rendering (included for win).
+Version 3.0 requires Java 1.6 - and uses NASA's WorldWind Java SDK (included) and JOGL for 3D rendering (included for win).

 Developed by Shawn Gano.
 {{% /panel %}}